YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 You should journal any databases whose integrity you care about.
 Conversely, you need not journal any database that you are prepared to delete in the event of an untoward event like a system crash.

-YottaDB/GT.M recommends considering the following aspects before you select database files for Journaling.
+YottaDB recommends considering the following aspects before you select database files for Journaling.

 * *Always journal data that is worth preserving*: You can journal some or all database files.
 A quickly understood method of selecting database files for Journaling is as follows:

   * Do not journal any database that you are prepared to delete in the event of an untoward event like a system crash.
 Never journal temporary data.

-  * Truly static does not require journaling but produces no journal impact when held in journaled regions.
+  * Truly static data does not require journaling but produces no journal impact when held in journaled regions.

   * Move temporary information to separate database files that do not require journaling.
 If the globals contains process-local(temporary) information or possibly static information, move them to one or more separate database files and use other means (for example, MUPIP CREATE or MUPIP BACKUP) to manage the information in their region(s).